4d/docs/website/translated_docs/pt/Concepts/cf_branching.md

 ## Case of...Else...End case

-A sintaxe da estrutura condicional  `Case of...Else...End case` é:
+A sintaxe da estrutura condicional  `Case of...
+Else...
+End case` é:
 ```4d
  Case of
     :(Boolean_Expression)